 3. Our Carbon footprint and your pets carbon paw print

-We have partnered up with Ecologi to offset some of our emissions by planting trees like Mangroves in Madagascar, Mozambique and Nicaragua.
+We have partnered with Ecologi to offset some of our emissions by planting trees like Mangroves in Madagascar, Mozambique and Nicaragua.
 We are also prioritizing, whenever possible, to source our products and production regionally in the EU.
-We know this effort is not enough and 2022 will be used to understand our exact carbon footprint across our Supply Chain.
+We know this effort is not enough, and 2022 will be used to understand our exact carbon footprint across our Supply Chain.
 (Goal 13/15)

 4. Our products

 In their mission, Amazon places their customers first.
-We are placing the environment first.
+We are putting the environment first.
 We will not sell any products where we feel they don’t improve the carbon footprint or pawprint of an already existing product on the market.
 This means that you will not find any of the below materials in our products:

 Virgin Wood Pulp